gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 ## Predicting everything

+The paradox of the adaptive survey is that while each participant spends less time taking the survey, you are able to include more total questions in the survey, including questions that do not apply to a large portion of the population, but are highly informative for some individuals.

+Imagine taking the adaptive survey to the extreme and including thousands or even millions of questions.
+With enough questions and participants you could create a survey that figures out the right questions to predict a huge range of target variables.

-- GWAS (Genome-Wide Association Studies) are studies that look for associations between genetic variants and traits in large populations.
-We can p-hack our way to interesting psychological results.
+> GWAS (Genome-Wide Association Studies) are studies that look for associations between genetic variants and traits in large populations.

+- We can p-hack our way to interesting psychological results.
 - Which Friends character are you?
 - OCEAN personality test
 - Myers-Briggs personality test

+## Wrapping up

 Nobody likes to fill out long surveys, especially ones with obviously redundant questions.
 Surv is designed to keep participants engaged by minimizing the number of questions while maximizing the information gained from each question.

-## Wrapping up

 Survey length is especially important when the participant has a choice in whether to complete the survey.
 When filling out a medical intake form you may have no choice but to answer 100 questions, but for use cases like market research, product usability studies, job satisfaction surveys, or political polls, the length and precision of the survey can significantly affect the probability of survey completion.
 And low completion rate can lead to sample bias and decreased survey validity.

-The paradox of the adaptive survey is that while each participant spends less time taking the survey, you are able to include more total questions in the survey, including questions that do not apply to a large portion of the population, but are highly informative for some individuals.

 The full source code for this project is available on <a href="https://github.com/gregorybchris/surv" target="_blank">GitHub</a>.